drfleming0227/Redfish-Tools/doc-generator/README.md

 The **Redfish doc generator** &mdash; [`doc_generator.py`](doc_generator.py "doc_generator.py") &mdash; is a Python tool that generates documentation in a specified or default [*output mode and format*](#output-modes-and-formats) from JSON Schema files and supplemental files.

-To configure the generated documentation, specify command-line arguments and configuration keys in the base configuration file.
+To configure the generated documentation, specify configuration keys in the base configuration file and command-line arguments.

+**Output modes:**

+**Output modes:**.
 If you specify a configuration option in more than one way, command&#8209;line arguments take precedence over the configuration keys.

 > **Important notice about the Redfish doc generator: v3:**
 >